 This is likely not due to intentional discrimination, but to the scholarship criteria themselves.
 For example, minority students are less likely to be involved or have opportunities, in equestrian sports, polo, and women in STEM programs.
 And while the gap is changing, fewer minority students are graduating in STEM fields.

-Scholarships providers’ goal is to make it easy for all students to find scholarships that are right for them.
+The scholarships providers’ goal is to make it easy for all students to find scholarships that are right for them.
 First-generation and minority college students should have easy access to scholarship opportunities!

 Full Ride with Scholarships